 Because this “higher power” stuff hinders — if not outright prevents — addicts from connecting to the only true long-term Solution for their addictions, it has led to a very high recidivism rate among the various secular 12-Step groups, AA included.
 The last statistic I heard said the rate was about 95%, whereas Christ-centered groups such as Teen Challenge see those stats almost completely reversed: about 80+% of their grads stay sober!

 Now on to Step #3: the “God as we understand Him” clause is equally devoid of any divine influence or power.
-Here’s why: Jesus clearly states in the Gospel of John that if we have seen Him, we have seen God because He is God, and Jesus is the only Way to God the Father (John 14:9-10).
+Here’s why: Jesus clearly states in the Gospel of John that if we have seen Him, we have seen God because He is God, and Jesus is the only Way to God the Father (see John 14:9-10).
 Therefore, it is absolutely impossible to even begin to grasp the character, will, and ability of God or properly relate to Him without having first established a personal relationship with Him by submitting to Jesus as Lord (Romans 10:9-10).

 Identity